-Not only is this a frequently asked question, but I've gone though this myself.
+Not only is this a frequently asked question, but I've gone through this myself.

-Siberian puppies exhibiting show potential as a pup are likely to keep that potenial as an adult.
-However, Siberians do go through an awkward growing stage between 3 - 5 months of age.
+Siberian puppies exhibiting show potential as a pup are likely to keep that potential as an adult.
+However, Siberians do go through an awkward growing stage between 3–5 months of age.
 Their ears out-grow their body, as do their legs.
 Also, they have not grown their adult coat in, and have the short puppy coat with them still.
-They will normally appear "lanky," because they have not developed their muscles fully.
+They will normally appear "lanky" because they have not developed their muscles fully.
 Above are a few pictures of Tux, a show-quality male that I own.
-At the top of this article you can see that Tux grew back into his true show-quality nature.
+At the top of this article, you can see that Tux grew back into his true show-quality nature.